Water workouts may ease Parkinson's symptoms, new study suggests

 Summary

 This study tests whether an 8-week aquatic high-intensity interval training (HIIT) program can improve balance, physical function, and muscle health in people with Parkinson's disease.
-Fifty-six participants with mild to moderate Parkinson's will do water-based Tabata-style exercises three times a week or continue their usual care.
-The goal is to see if this type of exercise is safe, doable, and helpful for managing symptoms.
+Fifty-six participants with mild to moderate Parkinson's will do Tabata-style exercises in a pool three times a week, compared to standard care.
+The goal is to see if this water-based exercise is safe and effective for reducing fall risk and slowing muscle loss.

 Disclaimer Read more